-These all may smell great, but they are full of harmful chemicals that I no longer want to breathe.
+These all may smell great, but they are full of harmful chemicals that I no don’t want to breathe.
 I have since switched to essential oil diffusers, and DIY room sprays.

 Now my home is full of pure, natural products that I do not fear breathing in and at the same time I am able to purify the air in my home!

-If you are someone who just loves candles, there are organic, soy or coconut waxed candles made with pure essential oils.
+If you are someone who just loves candles, there are organic coconut waxed candles made with pure essential oils.
 You can find a lot of small businesses who make these on Etsy or Instagram.
 Just do your homework on the ingredients before you say it is safe.

 3 // Non-quality Products

 Minimalism’s main focus is to reduce consumerism in your home.
 When purchasing non-quality products, consumption occurs more frequently and can cost more in the long run.

 However, it is less likely to occur when spending a little more money for a product that can last multiple times longer.
 This also helps the shopaholic that lives inside of me stay deeply buried.